Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 T's Core includes several built-in warp providers.

-These providers resolve their destinations dynamically at runtime, allowing Content Packs to avoid hardcoded coordinates.
+These providers resolve their destinations dynamically at runtime by reading existing map warps.

-Each provider resolves its destination using an existing warp from the source location.

-As a result, Content Packs remain compatible with custom maps and mods that move buildings or change their entrance positions.
+This allows Content Packs to avoid hardcoded coordinates while remaining compatible with custom maps and mods that move buildings or change entrance positions.

 ---